 - If you lose your unencrypted laptop or phone.

 - If you catch a clever Keylogger, none of your activities will save you from epic fail.

 - If you will get an email from the service where your crypto-money stored.
 However the name of website is not blockchain.info but, for example, blokchain.info, and all will look identical.
-If you click on the link and successfully authorise it, simultaneously your bitcoins will disappear.
+If you click on the link and successfully authorises it, your bitcoins will disappear simultaneously.